stitchdata/docs/_account-security/billing/billing-faq.md

           {% include misc/icons.html %}
           The total number of integrations refers to the number of distinct integration types each account may add, dependent upon the selected plan type.

-          For example: Accounts using the Free plan may add up to five different types of integrations.
+          For example: Accounts using the Free Plan may add up to five different types of integrations.
 If an account has five Google Analytics integrations connected, this will only count as one towards the integration type quota.
 Up to four additional types of integrations may still be added.

           <table class="attribute-list">
           <tr>